-Field Trips Each semester, all Honors students are invited to participate in an Honors field trip.
-These trips are usually sponsored by one of the HSP Fine Arts seminars and take students on exciting off-campus cultural outings.
-In recent semesters, Honors students and instructors have enjoyed field trips to see Kiss Me Kate, and to Chicago to visit museums and art galleries.
+Field Trips Each semester, all Honors students are invited to participate in an Honors field trips.
+Honors students and instructors have enjoyed field trips to Chicago to visit museums, art galleries and attend plays, haunted houses.

 First-Year Retreat In order to orient new students to the traditions and culture of Honors and to give them the chance to bond with other members of their class, we hold an overnight retreat at the beginning of each new academic year.

 Professional behavior is expected of all persons leading travel from Albion College’s campus.
 Leaders have the responsibility to:

 In addition to those included in the Albion College Student Handbook, students are expected to:

 Expenses (fines, additional travel expenses, etc.) that accrue as a result of irresponsible behavior will become the responsibility of the student.